Firefox Send Tab

 “With the combination of encrypted storage, and a browser on all major operating systems, Mozilla could deliver on the promise that users could own their life on every device.”

 The feature was first introduced in its early form in a low risk way through contextual menus.
+All of the states needed to be accounted for and messages were translated into 50+ locales.

 How might we indicate incoming tabs with minimal distraction?